bmegli/realsense-ir-to-vaapi-h264/README.md

 Program depends on:
 - [librealsense2](https://github.com/IntelRealSense/librealsense)
 - [HVE Hardware Video Encoder](https://github.com/bmegli/hardware-video-encoder)
-   - FFmpeg avcodec and avutil (tested with 3.4 version)
+   - FFmpeg avcodec and avutil (requires at least 3.4 version)

 Install RealSense™ SDK 2.0 as described on [github](https://github.com/IntelRealSense/librealsense)

 HVE is included as submodule, you only need to meet its dependencies (FFmpeg).

-HVE works with system FFmpeg on Ubuntu 18.04 and doesn't on 16.04 (outdated FFmpeg).
+HVE works with system FFmpeg on Ubuntu 18.04 and doesn't on 16.04 (outdated FFmpeg, you would have to compile your own).

 ## Building Instructions